Floating Licenses

 |

-- It installs the TurboFloat Server instance as a Windows Service set to start with the computer and run silently in the background.
+- Sets up the TurboFloat Server as a Windows Service, configured to initiate upon system startup and operate in the background.

-- It configures the TurboFloat Server to allow inbound connections in the Windows Firewall (unless the Windows Firewall service is disabled, in which case it skips this step).
+- Enables incoming connections through the Windows Firewall for the TurboFloat Server (except if the Windows Firewall service is off, in which case it omits this action).

 Configuration¶